 11 of '11 Projects Transforming Education

 Adam Simpson, an educator in Turkey, recently challenged bloggers to reflect on and post 11 of their best blog posts of 2011 (11 of 11).
-Reading several of the blogger’s posts and different takes on it has spurred me to reflect on my past year blogging and collaborating with my passionate/personal learning network (PLN) who […]
+Continue Reading

 Connect To The World Through Twitter (Presentation)